SteeltoeOSS/Documentation/api/v4/configuration/random-value-provider.md

 You should have a good understanding of how the [.NET Configuration System](https://learn.microsoft.com/aspnet/core/fundamentals/configuration) works before starting to use this provider.

-To use the Steeltoe random value provider, you need to:
+To use the Steeltoe random value provider:

 1. Add the appropriate NuGet package reference to your project.
 1. Add the provider to the Configuration Builder.